andypswanepoel/resuable-components/header/component-readme-template.md

 The following configurations can be added as data attributes at the component level:
 - data-autohide: If set to "true", the header will hide when the user scrolls down the page.
 If set to "true", the header will persist on the page.
 - data-autohide-amount: The value provided determines how much the user needs to scroll before the header will hide/show.
-- data-autohide-partial: If this is set to true, the header will collapse so that only the navigation area is visible.
+- data-autohide-id: set the id of the element you want to collapse to.
 - data-classnames-hidden: class names to be added to the header when it is hidden.
 Default: "is-hidden"
+- data-classnames-on-body: If set to true, the hidden class names will be added to the body element.
+Default is false.

 User settings:
 - prefers-reduced-motion: if the user has this set to true on their device, the header will not collapse.